rmsk2/pgz2flash/README.md

 # Building the program

 You will need a Go compiler, a Python interpreter, `64tass` and GNU make to build this software.
 Building is done in three steps.
-At first the loader binary is compiled.
+At first the assembly loader is compiled.
 The result  is the loader binary and a label file.
-Then the loader binary is transformed into Go source code stored in the file `loader.go` and finally `pgz2flash` is built using `go build`.
+Then the loader binary is transformed into Go source code and stored in the file `loader.go`.
+Finally `pgz2flash` is built using `go build`.
 This whole process is automated in the provided `makefile`.
 Simply use `make` to build the binary.
 As usual the target `clean` can be used to delete all intermediary files.